mjj209/cf-for-k8s/docs/deploy.md

 ### IaaS Requirements

-* support LoadBalancer services
+* Support `LoadBalancer` services
-  * requires a workaround on Minikube and Kind, for example
-* define a default StorageClass
+* Define a default `StorageClass`
   * requires [additional config on vSphere](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/storageclass.html), for example

-### Requirements for pushing source-based apps to Cloud Foundry
+### Requirements for pushing source-code based apps to Cloud Foundry

-To be able to push source-based apps to your CF for K8s installation, you will need to add OCI compliant registry (e.g. dockerhub.com) to the configuration.
+To be able to push source-code based apps to your CF for K8s installation, you will need to add OCI compliant registry (e.g. dockerhub.com) to the configuration.

 > Under the hood, CF for K8s uses Cloud Native buildpacks to detect and build the app source code into an oci compliant image and pushes the app image to the given registry.
 Currently, CF for K8s has only been tested with Google Container Registry (GCR) and Dockerhub.com.
 Ideally, it should work for any external OCI compliant registry.